ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-The same `if-else` written in one line looks like this:
+If you write the `if-else` statement in one line, it looks this way:
 {line-numbers: false}
 ```
 if CONDITION; then ACTION_1; else ACTION_2; fi
 ```

-Bash executes ACTION_2 if CONDITION returns the non-zero exit status.
+Bash executes ACTION_2 if the CONDITION returns the non-zero exit status.
 The condition is "false" in this case.
 Otherwise, Bash executes the ACTION_1.

 You can extend the `if-else` statement by the `elif` blocks.
-Such a block adds an extra condition and the corresponding action.
-Bash executes the action if the condition equals "true".
+Such a block adds an extra CONDITION and the corresponding ACTION.
+Bash executes the ACTION if the CONDITION equals "true".

-Here is an example.
-Suppose you choose one of three actions depending on the value of a variable.
-The following `if` statement provides this behavior:
+Here is an example of the `if-else` statement.
+Suppose you want to choose one of three actions depending on the value of a variable.
+The following `if` statement does that:
 {line-numbers: true}
 ```
 If CONDITION_1